-Career Oriented Club Cultural & Fine Arts Club Social Club ʻi' club Sports providesupport foridentifying career interestsand career providesupport for preparing for competitive exams hidden talent of students in music, dance and other fine arts.
-To promote photography skill among the students To develop and awareness and develop a sense of social and civic responsibility •To inculcate socially and environmentally sound practices and be aware of the benefits •To encourage the basic concepts of innovation To foster the networking between students, build teams, exchange ideas, do projects and discuss entrepreneurial opportunities To enrich the academic experience, build competencies and relationships beyond the classroom To provide opportunities to excel at sports To promote an understanding of physical and mental well-being through an appreciation of stress, rest and relaxation.
+Career Oriented Club Cultural & Fine Arts Club Social Club ʻi' club Sports providesupport foridentifying career interestsand career providesupport for preparing for competitive exams photography skill among the students •To develop and awareness and develop a sense of social and civic responsibility •To inculcate socially and environmentally sound practices and be aware of the benefits •To encourage the basic concepts of innovation To foster the networking between students, build teams, exchange ideas, do projects and discuss entrepreneurial opportunities To enrich the academic experience, build competencies and relationships beyond the classroom To provide opportunities to excel at sports To promote an understanding of physical and mental well-being through an appreciation of stress, rest and relaxation.
 To develop an ability to observe, analyze and judge the performance of self and peers in sporting activities.
 To develop leadership skills and nurture the team building qualities.
 Trekking: To provide opportunities to explore nature and educating about the purity of nature To improve physical and mental health.

-OUTCOMES : At th he end of this course, the students will b e able to •Find a better • •Take part in various Develop socially Apply the a acquired Demonstrate posit ive career of their events responsive qualities by knowledge in leadership skills that interest.
-Develop team spirit, applying acquired creating better contribute to the Make use of their leadership and knowledge solutions that organizationa al knowledge managerial qualities Build character, meet new effectiveness during social cons ciousness, requiremen its and •Take part an active role e in competitive commitmer nt and market nee ds their perso nal wellı ness exams and discipline Develop ski lls on (emotional, physical, and interviews. transform ning spiritual) tha t support s a new know vledge healthy lifestyl e or new Create inclina tion towa ards technolo gy into outdoor acti vity like viable p products nature s tudy and and serv ices on Adventure. comme ercial markets as a tea m
+OUTCOMES : At the end of this course, the students will b e able to •Find a better •Take part in various Develop socially Apply the acquired Demonstrate positive career of their events responsive qualities by knowledge e in leadership skills that interest. •Develop team spirit, applying acquired creating better contribute to the • Make use of their leadership and knowledge 9 solutions that organizationa al knowledge managerial qualities Build character, meet new effectiveness during social cons sciousness, requiremen nts and •Take part an active role in competitive commitmer nt and market nee ds their perso nal wellness exams and discipline Develop ski lls on (emotional, physical, and interviews. transform ning spiritual) tha t supports a new knov vledge healthy lifestyl e or new Create inclina ation towards technolog gy into outdoor acti vity like viable p products nature s study and and serv ices on Adventure. comme ercial markets as a tea m